sarahjee88/LPTHW/exercise summaries.md

 ## LPTHW: Exercise 33
 ### Summary
 I typed in while loops.
 It added numbers until it's less than 6.
 I think I understood..!!
+# 2017-03-24
+## LPTHW: Exercise 23
+### Summary
+I copied other person's code and commented on it.
+I got a python program that increases youtube view until 300.
+It was quite short and easy program, so it wasn't that hard.
+But I'n not sure if I wrote it correctly...